Firm expected to announce Tulsa Port of Inola plant soon, Stitt says

 "It is over $1 billion worth of investments and over 1,500 jobs," Stitt said.
 "When you put those together, that's the largest (economic development project) in state history."

-The governor signed Senate Bill 1177 that creates the Perform Act, forming the basis for the new economic development incentive.
+The governor signed Senate Bill 1177, which creates the Perform Act, forming the basis for the new economic development incentive.

 The law that took effect upon Stitt's signature would allow Enel to recover up to 10% of its capital expenditures and/or payroll costs with a minimum required investment of $1 billion.
-To qualify for the full $180 million in incentives, Enel will have to invest $1.8 billion in Oklahoma over 10 years.
+To qualify for the full $180 million offered in incentives through the Perform Act, Enel will have to invest $1.8 billion in Oklahoma over 10 years.

 Stitt also signed a companion bill that provides $38.6 million for water and sewer improvements at the Tulsa Port of Inola in relation to the proposed Enel plant.

-Stitt also said he's optimistic the state will be able to close a deal for Panasonic to open a massive electric vehicle battery plant at the MidAmerica Industrial Park in Pryor.

-Panasonic asked the state to pay for $245 million in site work at the industrial park before it would commit fully to building in Pryor.
-It's unclear if the Oklahoma Legislature will fund the site work in addition to offering the company up to $698 million in economic development incentives.
+Panasonic asked the state to pay for $245 million in site work at the industrial park before it would commit to building in Pryor.
+It's unclear whether the Oklahoma Legislature will fund the site work in addition to offering the company up to $698 million in economic development incentives.